Absolutely maximally entangled pure states of multipartite quantum systems: Setting the stage

 However, AME$(4,d)$ exists for all $d>2$.
-This is due to a connection between AME states and orthogonal Latin squares (OLS): if an OLS of size $d$ exists, it is possible to find an AME$(4,d)$ state.
-As it is known \cite{Pa59} that OLS exist in any dimension $d>2$ except $d=6$, AME$(4,d)$ is guaranteed to exist for all $d>2$, except possibly $d=6$.
-Thus the existence of AME$(4,6)$ could not be resolved with OLS and remained open for a while, and was only recently shown to exist \cite{Rather_2022}.
-This particular case will be treated separately in Section \ref{sec:unconventional}.
+This is due to a connection (\ref{eq:ame_from_ols}) between AME states and orthogonal Latin squares (OLS): if an OLS of size $d$ exists, it is possible to find an AME$(4,d)$ state.
+An AME$(4,d)$ state can be constructed from an OLS $ (K_{ij},L_{ij})$ as \cite{CGSS05},